 Our goal is to teach students the importance of conserving resources while giving teachers, parents, and youth leaders the support and materials needed to integrate environmental education into a curriculum or an event.

 Pat Kirschbaum has a Master’s Degree in education and 20 years of experience with Kitsap County Public Works.
-She strives to provide engaging lessons while sharing real-life, local examples with students furthering their understanding of the subject as well as where they live.
-Pat is responsible for school and youth education for stormwater programs in unincorporated Kitsap County, including salmon, streams, and water pollution.
+She provides engaging lessons while sharing real-life, local examples with students, furthering their understanding of the subject in the places where they live.
+Pat is the school and youth educator for stormwater programs in unincorporated Kitsap County, including salmon, streams, and water pollution.

 Lessons & Projects